-To apply for a New Hampshire license, the New Hampshire Department of Safety Division of Motor Vehicles requires all first-time drivers under the age of 18 to complete a driver education course.
+To apply for a New Hampshire license, the New Hampshire Division of Motor Vehicles requires all first-time drivers under the age of 18 to complete a driver education course.
 A drivers ed course helps new drivers gain the skills necessary to be safe and responsible on the road and is also a great tool to help them pass the required written knowledge test.

 Getting Started with Drivers Ed New Hampshire